 Although many construction practices have remained tried-and-true for generations, many construction firms are wisely adapting their business models to feature innovative technologies that enhance their operations.
-At Cotney Construction Law, our construction lawyers in Mobile, AL, are always studying the latest trends in the industry that can help construction professionals perform their work to the best of their ability.
-Remember, for any of your project needs, a construction lawyer in Mobile, AL, can assist you.
+At Cotney Construction Law, our Birmingham construction lawyers are always studying the latest trends in the industry that can help construction professionals perform their work to the best of their ability.
+Remember, for any of your project needs, a Birmingham construction lawyer can assist you.

 Although robotic technology has been around for over 50 years, robotic systems have recently experienced groundbreaking advancements and the technology is projected to see massive growth over the next decade.
 With mechanical and electronic engineering capabilities reaching new heights, and computer programming applications seeing several enhancements in their operating systems, robotic technology now has the potential to revolutionize the construction industry.

 Although there is an endless list of benefits that robotic technology brings to the job site, here are the three primary ways that the application of robotic systems can enhance a project:

 - Production: Well-designed robots can perform a greater volume of work at a higher speed with unmatched precision compared to human workers.
 Robotic systems can also work around the clock until a project is complete.
 For example, Hadrian X, a massive bricklaying robotic system, can lay over 20,000 bricks in a day with more accuracy than a traditional bricklayer.
 The outdoor robot can also work in any type of weather condition.